<-- home

 In this course you will:

-• Recognize your own agency as a media artist, and become confident exercising that agency to modulate and change the world.
+• Recognize your own agency as a new media artist, and become confident exercising that agency to modulate and change the world.

 Required Materials: